emrgnt-cmplxty/automata/README.md

 ## Contribution guidelines

-**If you want to contribute to TensorFlow, be sure to review the [contribution guidelines](CONTRIBUTING.md).
+**If you want to contribute to Automata, be sure to review the [contribution guidelines](CONTRIBUTING.md).
 This project adheres to Automata's [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.**